XiaofengdiZhu/GigavoltDoc/src/en/before_start.md

 ::: details Still using version 1.0 of this mod?
 Version 1.0 of this mod can run on API 1.53.
 You can download it from [here](https://gitee.com/THPRC/survivalcraft-api/releases/tag/api1.53P).
 :::

+## Helper mod

+If you are not familiar with the elements, or you want to refer more detailed information about the elements in-game, you can install the`Gigavolt.Helper mod`.
+This mod will replace the block description of some complex elements with screenshots from this documentation.

+> Besides`Gigavolt.Expand mod`and`Gigavolt.Helper mod`, there are several mods that depend on`Gigavolt mod`, you can check them out at [Dependents](about#Dependents)

 ## Significance of 32-bit Bitwidth